 At the national level, the coordination of forest and agriculture sectors in Uganda is not well defined.
-Officially the codone under the auspices of the office of the Prime Minister as the leading ministry for national government business, relationships established when the two sectors were together in the colonial, post independence and 1970s seestablished permanent institutional acceptance of each other.
-Again the establishment of the National Agricultu Organization (NARO) under agriculture sector but including forestry institute for research helped to keep institutional calbeit informally.
+Officially the condone under the auspices of the office of the Prime Minister as the leading ministry for national government business. relationships established when the two sectors were together in the colonial, post independence and 1970s so established permanent institutional acceptance of each other.
+Again the establishment of the National Agriculture Organization (NARO) under agriculture sector but including forestry institute for research helped to keep institutional coalbeit informally.

 Rural Development is handled by several ministries and government departments at central government level.
 The ministry is the Ministry of Gender, Labor & Social Affairs and the Ministry of local Government.
-At the district, continuity development that coordination is achieved.
-All national departments have rural development responsibilities.
+At the district, co through directorates of production and departments of community development that coordination is achieved.
+All nat departments have rural development responsibilities.

-- 3. Current country situation (consider the use of Annex 1 to help answer these questions): - a) Where do forest deforestation and forest degradation occur in your country, and how extensive are they? (type of forest ecosystem and number of hectares deforested per year, differences across land tenure (e.g., na land, private land, community forest, etc.)):
+3. Current country situation (consider the use of Annex 1 to help answer these questions):

+a) Where do forest deforestation and forest degradation occur in your country, and how extensive are they? (i type of forest ecosystem and number of hectares deforested per year, differences across land tenure (e.g., na land, private land, community forest, etc.)):